 Temporary data and also working copy of the application server files.
 When JBoss is stopped, it can be emptied, e.g. for error analysis and/or fixing.

 domain

 Configuration in domain (i.e. multi-server) environments

-Configuration of the DB connection and logging in the file domain.xml servers/<server-name>/log
+Configuration of the database connection and logging in the files cm6-<DB>.xml, and master-host.xml and slave-host.xml servers/<server-name>/log Log files

-Log files